Wenceslao Moguel

-Wenceslao Moguel Herrera (c.
-1890 – 29 July 1976), known in the press as El Fusilado (Spanish: "The Shot One"), was a Mexican soldier under Pancho Villa who was captured on March 18, 1915 during the Mexican Revolution, and survived execution by firing squad.
+Wenceslao Moguel Herrera (1 November 1896 – 29 July 1976), known in the press as El Fusilado (Spanish: "The Shot One"), was a Mexican soldier under Pancho Villa who was captured on 18 March 1915 during the Mexican Revolution, and survived execution by firing squad.

 He was sentenced to death without a trial, and was shot 8–9 times in the body.
 He received the coup de grâce, or one final shot to the head at point-blank range to ensure death, yet managed to survive, though he was permanently scarred and disfigured by the event.

 Stories differ as to how he survived.
-Some sources suggest that he was rescued:

-Others state that he escaped on his own and received care afterwards:
+Some sources suggest that he was rescued: "The next day Moguel was found unconscious among the dead bodies of his comrades.
+He was given medical attention and recovered."
+Others state that he escaped on his own and received care afterwards: "[Moguel] crawled away to the church of St. James Apostle three blocks away where a church member found him and took him home until he recuperated."

-Moguel appeared on the Ripley's Believe it or Not radio show on July 16, 1937.
+Moguel appeared on the Ripley's Believe It or Not! radio show on July 16, 1937.
+He is the focus of a song, titled "El Fusilado", by British anarchist band Chumbawamba.
+It appears on their thirteenth studio album The Boy Bands Have Won.
+This song was covered by The Longest Johns in 2024.